 Tim Hale was appointed Senior Counsel in New South Wales in 1999 and Queens Counsel for Western Australia in 2000.
 He has practiced at the Bar for more than 30 years.
 Prior to coming to the Bar, he had been a solicitor at Allen Allen & Hemsley.
 He has a broad practice in New South Wales and other States and Territories, with an emphasis on development and property related litigation and advice, administrative law and defamation., Over the years, Tim has represented major participants in the property development and resources sector in general commercial matters.
 He has appeared in many of the leading cases in these areas.
 He has also appeared in a number of prominent public inquiries before ICAC.

-David Bennett AC KC practised in the areas of appellate law generally, constitutional law, administrative law, revenue law, trade practices and competition law, among others.
-David has held various positions during his career, including Solicitor-General for the Commonwealth of Australia, President of the Australian Bar Association and President of the NSW Bar Association.
+David Bennett AC KC practises in the areas of appellate law generally, constitutional law, administrative law, revenue law, trade practices and competition law, among others.
+David has held various positions during his career, including Solicitor-General for the Commonwealth of Australia, President of the Australian Bar Association and also President of the NSW Bar Association.
 He has been a part-time member of the Australian Government's Takeovers Panel and is recognised in various publications as a leader in the law.
-David has now retired from practice after an outstanding career in the field of law.

 Karwan is a litigator and government law specialist, with extensive experience acting for various government clients in a wide range of practice areas, including constitutional, administrative, regulatory and commercial law.
 In 2017, Karwan was named Partner of the Year at the Lawyers Weekly Australian Law Awards.
 He is also listed in the AFR's Best Lawyers in Australia list for Immigration Law in 2019.